apache/druid/docs/querying/sql.md

 ## SET

+`SET` statements allow you to specify SQL query context parameters that modify the behavior of a Druid SQL query.
+These statements can be included before the main SQL query and are supported in multiple query interfaces, including the The Druid SQL [JSON API](../api-reference/sql-api.md) and the Druid Web Console.

-The Druid SQL [JSON API](../api-reference/sql-api.md) supports including 0 or more `SET` statements separated by `;` preceding a statement to execute in the `query` string of the request.
+You can include 0 or more `SET` statements, each separated by a semicolon `;`, preceding a statement to execute in the `query` string of the request.

 If present, these `SET` statements assign [SQL query context parameter values](../querying/sql-query-context.md) which only apply to the non-`SET` statement of the same request (subsequent requests are not affected).

 The syntax of a `SET` statement is: